-The three were rich and old, the other two younger but much more of a challenge.
-Over the years, from the tender age of 12, she managed to gain wealth and lands from the older husbands whilst at the same time making sure they never got the upper hand.
+The three were rich and old, while the other two were younger but much more of a challenge.
+Over the years, from the tender age of 12, she managed to gain wealth and lands from her older husbands, whilst at the same time making sure they never got the upper hand.

 'A knowing wife if she is worth her salt